 Every Amazon seller needs to understand and keep an eye on their CTRs.

-Amazon CTR measures the percentage of users who interact with advertisements by clicking on them.
-Amazon’s CTR is reported per keyword and search term.
+Amazon CTR measures the percentage of users interacting with advertisements by clicking on them.
+Amazon's CTR is reported per keyword and search term.
 Low CTR could indicate poor product-keyword alignment or unproductive search keyword traffic to avoid.

 To boost the CTR percentage of your listings, here are the following areas you should work to improve on:

 - Title.
 Find out which keywords have a lot of views.
-This can help you determine which keywords are too broad to use in your title.
+This can help you determine which keywords are too broad for your title.

 - Price.
 Keep your prices competitive to attract customers.
 Ideally, you'd like to offer a price that prompts people to buy the product after they click on it.